puppetlabs/puppetserver/documentation/tuning_guide.markdown

-Also, the memory requirements will vary based on how many Puppet modules you have in your module path, how much hiera data you have, etc.  At this time we're estimating that a reasonable ballpark figure is about 512MB of RAM per JRuby instance, give or take a bit based on the size of your Puppet codebase.
+Also, the memory requirements will vary based on how many Puppet modules you have in your module path, how much hiera data you have, etc.  At this time we're estimating that a reasonable ballpark figure is about 512MB of RAM per JRuby instance, but that can vary depending on some characteristics of your Puppet codebase.
+For example, if you have a really high number of modules or a great deal of hiera data, you might find that you need more than 512MB per JRuby instance.

-You'll also want to allocate a little extra heap to be used by the rest of the things going on in Puppet Server; the web server, etc.  So, a good rule of thumb might be 512MB + (max-active-instance * 512MB).
+You'll also want to allocate a little extra heap to be used by the rest of the things going on in Puppet Server; the web server, etc.  So, a good rule of thumb might be 512MB + (max-active-instances * 512MB).

 We're working on some optimizations for really small installations (for testing, demos, etc.).
 Puppet Server should run fine with a value of 1 for